WangZhiYao/BingApi/README.md

 # Bing

-A restful bing api, but data **IS NOT AVAILABLE CURRENTLY** because of there is no image host :disappointed_relieved: (will be fixed as soon as possible)
+A restful bing api, but response data **IS NOT AVAILABLE CURRENTLY** because of there is no image host :disappointed_relieved: (will be fixed as soon as possible)
 **Only Chinese is supported currently**.
 I will be very glad for if you can provide data in other languages.

 ## How to use